dfdx/flatparser/README.md

 **IRR.BY / IRR.TUT.BY**

-Both sale and rent of appartements in Minsk.
+Both sale and rent of appartements in Minsk

+**HATA.BY**

+Office rent

 **RENT-AND-SALE.RU**